Drifter-Supremo/gorlea-notes-docs/memory-bank/techContext.md

   - Chat message persistence via `localStorage`
   - "New Chat" button functionality
 - Document list view
+  - **Document Search:** Implemented a dynamic search feature for the desktop view, allowing filtering by document title and content with highlighting of search terms in titles.
 - Rich text editor (Tiptap)
   - Implemented paste sanitization (`transformPastedHTML`) to clean content from sources like Google Docs.
   - Adjusted CSS (`docs.css`) for consistent line spacing.